ryan-di/reading-redux-source-code/Part 2 – createStore.md

 }
 ```

-The `AnyAction` interface extends `Action` and allows any additional properties to be added.
+The `AnyAction` interface extends `Action` to allow additional properties be added.
 These extra properties are the information that we attach to an action.

 `Reducer`